 Make a blueprint for authenticating with Reddit using OAuth 2.
 This requires a client ID and client secret from Reddit.
-You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables REDDIT OAUTH CLIENT ID and REDDIT OAUTH CLIENT SECRET.
+You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables REDDIT_OAUTH_CLIENT_ID and REDDIT_OAUTH_CLIENT_SECRET.

-- client_id (str) The client ID for your application on Reddit. - client_secret (str) The client secret for your application on Reddit - scope (str, optional) space-separated list of scopes for the OAuth token Defaults to identity - permanent (bool, optional) Whether to request permanent access token.
+- client_id (str) The client ID for your application on Reddit. - client_secret (str) The client secret for your application on Reddit - scope (str, optional) space-separated list of scopes for the OAuth token Defaults to identity

+- permanent (bool, optional) Whether to request permanent access token.
 Defaults to False, access will be valid for 1 hour - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
-The actual URL will be determined by flask.url for()

-- login_url (str, optional) the URL path for the login view.
+The actual URL will be determined by flask.url_for() - login_url (str, optional) the URL path for the login view.
 Defaults to / reddit - authorized_url(str, optional) the URL path for the authorized view.
 Defaults to /reddit/authorized. - session_class (class, optional) The class to use for creating a Requests session.
 Defaults to RedditOAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
 Defaults to SessionStorage. - user_agent (str, optional) User agent for the requests to Reddit API.
+Defaults to Flask-Dance/{{version}}. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.

-Defaults to Flask-Dance/{{version}} flask_dance.contrib.reddit.reddit flask_dance.contrib.salesforce.make_salesforce_blueprint(client_id=None,
+flask_dance.contrib.reddit.reddit